What is Wastewater?

 For leaf pick up, residents are instructed to:

 - approximately 18 inches from the curb

 - into rows no taller than 12 inches

 - Place piles of leaves at least 15 feet from objects such as cars, trucks, and/or trailers that are parked on the street

 - Do not park on leaves

-- Do not include limbs, plastic bags, fecal matter, rocks, trash, and other debris
+- Do not include limbs, plastic bags, fecal matter, rocks, trash, or other debris

 - Bagged leaves will not be picked up

-At their discretion, crews may no pick up leaves if anything other than leaves is found in a pile.
+At their discretion, crews may not pick up leaves if anything other than leaves is found in a pile.
 Leaves will be mulched and used to improve soil conditions at Riverbend Park.

 For more information, please call 970-464-5602

 When it snows in Western Colorado you never know if we're going to get a nice, light, powdered sugar coating or a foot of butter cream frosting!
 No matter how much we get though, there is a snow removal policy for the Town of Palisade which you can find here:

 Grand Valley Transit & Regional Transportation Planning Office